 I pick up a rotisserie chicken from our local co-op deli and have the kids pull the cooked chicken off, snacking as they go.
 It is easier for us to buy an already cooked chicken and pull the meat off rather than remembering to defrost and cook up a package of chicken breasts.

-Easy Chicken Alfredo Recipe
+Easy Chicken Alfredo with Broccoli

 - 2 cup chopped chicken